cerner/terra-framework/packages/terra-infinite-list/docs/InfiniteListSection.md

 To achieve sections within the InfiniteList the only supported implementation is directly consuming the static variant of the `SectionHeader` component.
 Expand/collapse functionality is not supported within the infinite list.

 ## Map Section Structure
 So in our first step a `SectionHeader` needs to be created for each associated section.
-We'll add it to the initialization of an array that will be expanded in following steps.
+We'll add it to the initialization of an array that will be expanded in the following steps.
 ```jsx
   const createSection = (sectionData) => {
     const section = [